The Young Person's Guide to the Hymnbook

 "The tune was written by Johann A. P. Schulz.
 Another anonymous German hymn entitled 'Beim fruhen Morgenlicht' from around 1800 that was first published in a Catholic hymnbook of Wurzburg in 1828 was translated into English by Edward Caswall in 1853 as 'When Morning Gilds the Skies.'"

-1. When morning gilds the skies my heart awaking cries: May Jesus Christ
+- When morning gilds the skies my heart awaking cries: May Jesus Christ be praised!

 Alike at work and prayer, to Jesus I repair: May Jesus Christ be praised!